harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 Harness doesn't limit the number of caches you can store, but, once you reach your storage limit, Harness continues to save new caches by automatically evicting old caches.

+The cache retention window is 15 days, which resets whenever a cache is updated.

 </TabItem>
 <TabItem value="sm" label="Self-managed build infrastructures">

-With build infrastructures other than Harness CI Cloud, you must [configure S3-compatible global object storage](/docs/platform/settings/default-settings.md#continuous-integration) that Harness can use to store and manage caches.
+When running builds in self-managed infrastructures, [configure S3-compatible  default object storage](/docs/platform/settings/default-settings.md#continuous-integration) that Harness can use to seamlessly store and manage the cache.

+We suggest that you consider setting bucket level retention policy for efficient cache management.

 </TabItem>
 </Tabs>

-The cache retention window is 15 days, which resets whenever a cache is updated.

 ## Enable Cache Intelligence